Marikoikoiko/algo-study-group/README.md

 - grokkings algorithms
 - cracking the coding interview
 - article by [Esco Obong](https://medium.com/swlh/how-to-study-for-data-structures-and-algorithms-interviews-at-faang-65043e00b5df) with good overviewo of what you need to know
-- [MIT Course](https://medium.com/swlh/how-to-study-for-data-structures-and-algorithms-interviews-at-faang-65043e00b5df) using the titles of the videos
+- [MIT Course](https://medium.com/swlh/how-to-study-for-data-structures-and-algorithms-interviews-at-faang-65043e00b5df) using the titles of the videos.
+Shoutout to Victor for recommending this course

-I organized it in this [notion](https://www.notion.so/DS-A-Study-Plan-272ad8fd622f4882ae4f2b36f28f2efc) doc and eventually that table will be what is here, except we share our code
+I organized it in this [notion](https://www.notion.so/DS-A-Study-Plan-272ad8fd622f4882ae4f2b36f28f2efc) doc and eventually that table will be what is here, except we share our code.
+Shoutout to kaitlin and her awesome notion notebooks that inspired me.

 ---
 # 📝 The plan